Wayman Carver

 From 1934 to 1939, he played with Chick Webb on both saxophone and flute.
 After Webb died, he continued in the orchestra during its period of leadership under Ella Fitzgerald until 1941.
 After leaving the jazz scene, he became a professor of music at Clark College, where he taught saxophonists George Adams and Marion Brown, among others.
+Tenor saxophonist and flutist Frank Wess named Carver as one of his early flute teachers.